VOLTTRON/volttron/docs/source/introduction/definitions.rst

 VOLTTRON_INSTANCE
 -----------------
     A single volttron process executing instructions on a computing resource.
-For each VOLTTRON_INSTANCE there WILL BE only one :ref:`VOLTTRON_HOME` associated with it.
-In order for a VOLTTRON_INSTANCE to be able to participate outside its computing resource it must be bound to an external ip address.
+For each VOLTTRON_INSTANCE, there WILL BE only one :ref:`VOLTTRON_HOME` associated with it.
+For a VOLTTRON_INSTANCE to participate outside its computing resource, it must be bound to an external IP address.

 .. _VOLTTRON_ROOT: